Codubee/TranslateNewsTTH10-11/Readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project was created by ___ during the Spring 2021 session of Codubee.
+This project was created by [Anisha](https://github.com/anisharajuu), [Bushra](https://github.com/bushra-h), [Jane](https://github.com/galJane), [Khushi](https://github.com/khushij122), and [Soundarya](https://github.com/soundaryabaskar) during the Spring 2021 session of Codubee.
 We built this application as a solution to those who cannot understand news in English text.

 <!-- GETTING STARTED -->